Quantum imaginary time evolution and UD-MIS problem: Some remarks and extra results of Section

 \section{Some remarks and extra results of Section \ref{sec:numeric-results}}

-In this section we briefly summarize the details of the numerical analysis.
+In this Appendix we briefly summarize the details of the numerical analysis.
 We have discretized time as $t=\tau n$ with $\tau=0.01$.
 When analyzing single instances of graphs we simulated up to 1000 iterations (i.e. $t_{max}=10$) and when testing several random graphs we set $n_{max}=100$.
 A central aspect of QITE is the chosen domain $\mathcal{D}$.
 Since UD-MIS graphs in general do not have a regular lattice shape, it is difficult to propose natural domains for them.
-Nevertheless, we have used the following recipe for the Hamiltonian \eqref{eq:UD-MIS_Hamiltonian}.
+Nevertheless, we use the following recipe for the Hamiltonian \eqref{eq:UD-MIS_Hamiltonian}.
 Single $Z_i$ terms are kept separated from interaction terms $Z_iZ_{i'}$.
 And for each single $Z_i$ the associated $D_{l,j}$ equals exactly the support of qubit $i$ (for all $1\leq j \leq n_{max}$).
-For the interaction terms we have defined two different domains $\mathcal{D}_A$ and $\mathcal{D}_B$. $\mathcal{D}_A$ associates to each interaction term a domain with exactly the same support on which the interaction term acts on.
-That is, $Z_iZ_{i'}$ acts non-trivially on qubits $i$ and $i'$, so the associated domain has non-trivial support on $i$ and $i'$.
-On the other hand, $\mathcal{D}_B$ is similar to $\mathcal{D}_A$ except that the domain associated to $Z_iZ_{i'}$ is expanded to a total of 4 qubits containing not only $i$ and $i'$ but other two qubits linked to $i$ and $i'$.
+For the interaction terms we define two different domains $\mathcal{D}_A$ and $\mathcal{D}_B$. $\mathcal{D}_A$ assigns each interaction term to a domain of exactly the same support on which the interaction term acts on.
+That is, $Z_iZ_{i'}$ acts non-trivially on qubits $i$ and $i'$, so the associated domain has non-trivial support only on $i$ and $i'$.
+On the other hand, $\mathcal{D}_B$ is similar to $\mathcal{D}_A$ except that the domain which is associated with $Z_iZ_{i'}$ is expanded to a total of 4 qubits containing not only $i$ and $i'$ but other two qubits linked to $i$ and $i'$.
 In this case, if $i$ and $i'$ are linked with several nodes, we randomly choose any of those nodes (since every link in a UD-MIS graphs weighs the same).
 Note that Hamiltonian (\ref{eq:UD-MIS_Hamiltonian}) does not depend on the distances between graph nodes, otherwise we would expect this feature to provide a natural way to build domains.